Please share the details below and we will be in touch shortly...

 Dan challenges the assumption that better healthcare must cost more, showing companies can often improve employee benefits without increasing spend.
 He urges leaders to question traditional healthcare incentives and whether they truly align with employers and employees.

-Dan believes the biggest misconception in the USA that reducing healthcare costs requires reducing care.
-He believes meaningful cost reductions are achievable without compromising benefits quality, and supports this with real-world examples where his approach has delivered significant savings (e.g. reducing costs by 50%).
+Dan believes meaningful cost reductions are achievable without compromising benefits quality, and supports this with real-world examples where his approach has delivered significant savings (e.g. reducing costs by 50%).

 His focus is on helping employers move from reacting to rising costs to actively redesigning how benefits are structured, with the goal of aligning cost efficiency with better health outcomes.